Jumpstart your marketing campaign with these 25 small business marketing ideas. Let your marketing game begin!

 SEO (search engine optimization) is the process small business owners take to account for those ranking factors.
 It’s a process to appeal to Google.

-One of the most effective SEO tactics is content marketing, most commonly executed in the form of writing a blog.
+One of the most effective local SEO tactics is content marketing, most commonly executed in the form of writing a blog.

 If you write blogs around a certain keyword or search query…